Implementation examples Java Spring

 - Let shoppers store their payment details for a faster checkout experience later.

-- Store payment details for a subscription or a non-fixed schedule contract.
+- Store payment details for subscription or other non-fixed schedule contracts.

 Recurring payment types

-You can create and make payments with tokens for the following recurring payment types:
+You can make the following types of recurring payments:

-- One-off payments: one-off transactions where a shopper can either store their payment details or pay in your website or app at a later time using their stored details.
+- One-click payments: transactions where a returning shopper uses their saved payment details to pay in your website or app for simpler and faster checkout.

-- Subscriptions: a recurring transaction made at regular intervals for a product or a service.
+- Subscriptions: recurring transactions you initiate at regular intervals for a product or a service.

-- Automatic top-ups and other non-fixed schedule contracts: contracts that occur on a non-fixed schedule using stored card details.
-This includes automatic top-ups when the cardholder's balance drops below a certain amount.
+- Automatic top-ups and other non-fixed schedule contracts: transactions you initiate at irregular intervals for contracts where payments occur on a non-fixed schedule This includes automatic top-ups when the cardholder's balance drops below a certain amount.

-The recurring payment types available for your integration depend on your server-side flow.
-If you are using the Sessions flow, making token payments for transactions where the shopper is not present, such as subscription payments, requires to use the /payments endpoint.
+The available recurring payment types depend on your server-side flow.
+If you use the Sessions flow, you must also use the /payments endpoint to make token payments where the shopper is not present, such as subscription payments.

 ![]() |